ShreyashW32/Deepfake-Detection/README.md

 ## 📜 License

-This project is for academic and research purpos
+This project is for academic and research purposes.